prothen/teensy_middleware/README.md

 This repository contains firmware for the SVEA Powerboard 2.
 PlatformIO is used to build and upload the firmware.
-Instructions and scripts for installing PlatformIO toether with other dependencies are included in this repository.
+Instructions and scripts for installing PlatformIO together with other dependencies are included in this repository.
 See the [Setup](#setup) section for further instructions.
 ## Repository structure
 - [Source code location](src/)

+	This folder contains the source code for the firmware

 - [Libraries](lib/)

+	Contains libraries

 - [Target definition](targets/)

+	Contains a

 - [Build scripts and other utilities](resources/)
 - [PlatformIO configurations](/platformio.ini)
 - [Developer instructions](docs/DEVELOPMENT.md)